MaxwellBo/Muncoordinated-2/README.md

 ## Background

-This version of Muncoordinated began development at the end of 2017, ahead of SydMUN 2017.
-It began as a reimplementation of a previous version of Muncoordinated, built in Elm.
+This version of Muncoordinated is edited and modified for the annual MUN conference by MUN club of National University of Mongolia.
+It features presentation mode that displays Default, unmoderated caucus, moderated caucus, and Resolution in a separate window, allowing you to display it on the bigger screen.

+for now, the display elements are hard-coded.
+It is ideal to create separate menu for it, but due to my inexperience, i was not able to.

 ## Development